cybozu-go/sabakan/docs/image_management.md

 Firstly, only one sabakan server in the cluster has a new image.
 Other sabakan servers need to pull the image from the first server.

+To distribute new images, the first server update the index in etcd and stores a download URL from the server in `urls` field.

 Each sabakan server watches the index in etcd, and finds new images.
 When a server finds a new image in the index, it downloads the image through a URL in `urls`.
 After the server pulled the image, it may optionally add a URL to download the image from itself for load-balancing.

-To distribute new images, the first server that receives a new image adds an index entry having a download URL from the server in `urls`.

 ### Removing images that are no longer in the index